PVBenj/global-travel-intelligence-dashboard/README.md

 ## 📄 License

-This project is for educational purposes as part of the [Module Name] module.
+This project is for educational purposes as part of the Service Oriented Computing (IT41073) module.

 ---